tzeuch0922/work-day-scheduler/README.md

 ## Potential Future Improvements
 * Indicator to show whether edited data is saved or not.
 * Someway to remove items on list without deleting data and saving.
 Too much hassle for average user.
 * Maybe clear data when the day changes.
-Or at least allowing user to pick, if they'd prefer that setting so they aren't looking at old schedule that may mess up their day.
+Or at least allowing user to pick if they'd prefer that setting, so they aren't looking at an old schedule.
+That may mess up their day.